petrpavlik/PPLabel/README.md

 # PPLabel
 ## UIlabel subclass with ability to detect touches on individual letters
 ---
 The advantage os this implementation is that it uses the ability of UILabel to display NSAttributedString on iOS 6.0+.
 There is no hacking of the drawRect: or drawText: method of UILabel.
+CoreText is used only to detect touched letters.

+### Why to use PPLabel
+- Draws text **exactly** the same way as UILabel
+- Dead simple implementation, look at the source code.

 **PPLabel requires iOS 6+**

 ## Getting Started

+### Cocoapods

+CocoaPods is the recommended way to add PPLabel to your project.

+* Add a pod entry for PPLabel to your Podfile pod 'PPLabel', '~> 0.5'
+* Install the pod(s) by running pod install.
+* Include PPLabel wherever you need it with #import <PPLabel.h>.

+### Source Files / Git Submodule

 - Obtain the last version of PPLabel from the master branch (or the dev branch if you dare).
-- Copy PPLabel.h and PPLabel.m into your project
+- Add PPLabel.h and PPLabel.m into your project
-- Import Core Text framework into your project.
+- Import CoreText framework into your project.
 - Have a look at the example project and enjoy PPLabel.

 ## Examples